Medical Malpractice & Hospital Negligence Attorney Representing Injured Plaintiffs Nationwide

 Air Embolism is the most dangerous risk factor in IV use.
 Air embolisms can occur if a nurse or doctor fails to fill up an entire IV line with fluid before connecting the line to the needle or catheter.

-Another possible cause a preventable air embolism is the failure of a nurse to examine the IV line for air when replacing an IV bag.
+Another possible cause of a preventable air embolism is the failure of a nurse to examine the IV line for air when replacing an IV bag.
 If a significant amount of air reaches the heart, it may block blood flow to the lungs and cause a pulmonary embolism.

 Abbott Vascular initiated a Class I recall of catheters due to 19 reports of injury.
 There was one reported death linked to a difficulty removing the balloon sheath.
 Abbott recalled 449,661 units because physicians could experience difficulty in removing the device sheath.